 Dan’s Camera City has partnered with Magnum Excursions to bring you high-quality photo workshops at destinations around the world at a great value.
-And when you book your trip with Dan’s, you’ll qualify for a special discounted rate.
+When you book your trip with Dan’s, you’ll qualify for a special discounted rate.
 While most of our 2019 destinations are sold out, new ones are added regularly.
 In addition, the 2020 safari schedule is partially on line now.
 More will be added in the near future.

 These workshops are for all levels of photographers.
 Actually, they are also fantastic trips for the non-photographers also.
 Dan’s Camera and Magnum Excursions have worked in conjunction to develop destination trips to allow you to have that ‘bucket list’ trip of a lifetime while also providing expert instruction on how to get the most out of your nature photography.
 These trips feature smaller groups of 6 to 12 participants, fantastic locations, excellent food and a relaxing atmosphere.
 For photographers, you will have the opportunity to capture nature from perfect angles in perfect light.
 Daily reviews of your photography will help you grow as a photographer as you learn about composition, reading the light, better understanding shutter speed and additional elements to take you to the next level.
 We’ve hosted beginners with point and shoot cameras and participants that have extensive equipment and advanced skills as well.
 We cater our teaching to your skill level.

 For the Photographer AND non-photographers, this is also a trip for you.
 Let’s compare a typical African photo safari to the normal consumer Africa safari and you will see the difference.